MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-view-table-data.md

 > The table appears as read-only in the client, so modifications cannot be made.

 > [!IMPORTANT]
 > Data in the tables can be sensitive.
-Be sure to follow your organizations guidelines for handling such data.
+Be sure to follow your organization's guidelines for handling such data.

 ## Required permissions
 Whether running the table directly from the client or from Visual Code, your [!INCLUDE[d365fin_md](includes/d365fin_md.md)] user account must have the following permissions: